alexei-erm/alexei-erm.github.io/thedataset.md

 - Movie box office revenue, genre, release date, runtime, and language
 - Character names and aligned information about the actors who portray them, including gender and estimated age at the time of the movie's release

-Here are some interesting visualizations:
+Here are some visualizations resulting from preprocessing relevant for our study:

 ![moviesperyear](images/moviesperyear.png)